 In today’s marketplace, the window of opportunity for a new or unique business concept closes very quickly.
 Another benefit of franchising your business is that it permits multiple units to be opened simultaneously, gaining a foothold over would-be competitors.

-Once again, this is due to the fact that a highly motivated owner is running the business rather than an employee.
-With their capital at risk, franchisees are much more motivated then employees to perform at their highest levels.
+Another key benefit of franchising your business is the fact that a highly motivated owner is overseeing the business rather than a hired employee.
+With their capital at risk, franchise owners are much more motivated to ensure the franchise business performs at the highest levels.

 Greater buying power

 Franchisors that purchase products and services for their franchise network can often negotiate volume discounts from vendors and suppliers.
-Sharing a portion of the saving with franchisees provides higher operating margins and a competitive advantage over similar independent businesses.
+Sharing all or a portion of the savings with franchisees provides higher operating margins and a competitive advantage over similar independent businesses.
 This is a key benefit of franchising that is often overlooked.

-As additional locations are opened, name recognition increases.
+As additional locations are opened, name/brand recognition increases.
 In the United States, customer loyalty towards recognized brands is at an all-time high.
 Consumers typically feel more secure frequenting a business they recognize by name.
 For the independent business person, it has become difficult to compete against companies that have significant resources to develop and promote their brand.
-Franchising permits an individual to benefit from the collective power and growth of the franchise network, which in turn leads to greater name recognition and competitive advantages for each individual franchisee.
+Franchising permits an individual franchise owner to benefit from the collective marketing power and growth of the franchise network, which in turn leads to greater brand recognition and competitive advantages for each individual franchisee.

 Increased advertising and marketing budget

 Franchisees may be required to contribute a percentage of their gross sales (or a set fee) to an advertising fund administered by the franchisor.
-This enables the franchisor to advertise in regional and/or national media for the benefit of the franchise network.
+This enables the franchisor to advertise on a regional and/or national basis for the benefit of the franchise network.